-Performance Measure Target Risks affecting the integrity Identify and manage risks and of sport and the health and address threats to sports integrity welfare of those who through collaboration with partners participate in Australian and effective awareness, sport are reduced through a interventions and monitoring coordinated national controls. approach.
+Performance Measure Target Risks affecting the integrity of sport and the health and welfare of those who participate in Australian sport are reduced through a coordinated national approach.
+Identify and manage risks, and address threats to sports integrity through collaboration with partners and effective awareness, interventions and monitoring controls.